angles-n-daemons/angles-n-daemons.github.io/content/posts/20230823-the-take-home-assignment.md

 > A little copying is better than a little dependency.
 > - The Go Proverbs

-His first efforts are not good.
+First efforts are not good.
 The data isn't being parsed appropriately.
 He quickly weighs off the cost of debugging it himself.
 The problem could be the Google library, or the dataset.
 Since Google libraries tend to be halfway decent, he assumes the dataset.
 If the public dataset isn't able to parse effectively there's likely no finished project at the end of 2 hours.
 45 minutes have passed already and he's written less than 15 lines of significant code.

 He attaches a debugger and steps through it, but he's making little headway.
 He tries a bit more and reweighs his options.
 Going against his initial preference, he installs the `papi` package to see if it works better than the google library.
 It works, and he's got the tabular data in memory.
 An hour has passed since he started.